Disclaimer: This post is in collaboration with Great Wolf Lodge. All opinions are my own. Please visit my disclaimer page for more information.

 Now let’s get to the important part- the water park!
 Sawyer adores the water.
 He loves pools, the beach, the bath.
 The water park made him absolutely ecstatic!
 He would’ve spent all day there if we let him and threw a little fit every time we had to leave.
 I was pleasantly surprised that there was a lot for him to do, even though he’s only 18 months old.
 He loved playing in the wave pool with his Daddy and auntie, they had a toddler area with fountains and small slides that he adored, and he could even run around Fort Mackenzie (with our supervision, of course).

 There were also a lot of bigger “thrill” type of slides.
 Unfortunately, we couldn’t try them because I was pregnant and Sawyer wasn’t tall enough, but everyone raved about them!

-One thing that really impressed me was that they had life vests available for everyone to rent free of charge.
+One thing that really impressed me at the newest Great Wolfe Lodge was that they had life vests available for everyone to rent free of charge.
 This really eased my mind and made me feel that Sawyer was safe.
 They also have plenty of lifeguards at every attraction.

 We stayed in a standard family suite that was really nice with plenty of space.
 The couch even pulls out so the room could easily sleep 6!

 The view from our room was so gorgeous.
 I thought it was very odd that there was no furniture on the porch.
 With a pretty view like that, it would be great to sit out there!